 Great news!
-Wild Play Days will be running this October Half Term
+Wild Play Days will be running over the half-term break

-Wild Play Days are back for the October Half Term week!
+Wild Play Days are back for the Summer Half Term Break!

-Promoting a happy and safe half term week in the outdoors for children aged 4 – 11 years and compliant with government guidelines)
+Promoting a happy and safe experience in the outdoors for children aged 4 – 11 years and compliant with government guidelines for that period.

 They won’t come back clean, but they’ll come back happy!

-The booking system will go live on Monday 14th September at 9am.
-We take bookings via Magic Bookings (and we accept childcare vouchers)
+The booking system is now live via Magic Bookings (and we accept childcare vouchers)

 Please note you cannot book directly at the Hawker Centre via phone or in person.
 All bookings are via Magic Bookings.
 Any queries about WPD or booking system should be emailed to firstname.lastname@example.org